 That happened to me.
-I though that making a change to the UI of a product will make users happy.
-Unfortunately at that time, I couldn’t see the whole picture and people war far from happy.
+I thought that making a change to the UI of a product will make users happy.
+Unfortunately at that time, I couldn’t see the whole picture and people were far from happy.
 I let my ego get the best of me.
 There were different reasons for me making the decision to change the interface, but I know now that I should have taken more time to step back and look at the user journey.
-I should have gone through the experience of using this one button because this element was used multiple times per day and it had an affect on how people played the game.
+I should have gone through the experience of using this one-button because this element was used multiple times per day and it had an effect on how people played the game.
 And I moved it from left to right.
 Sounds crazy right?

 Even before the news hit the company through the customer services, I saw the Skype groups that users used on daily basis, light up with hateful messages about the new design.
 People hated the change.